 After a device is placed on the market, numerous regulatory requirements apply.
-These include: the QSR, which requires manufacturers to follow design, testing, control, documentation and other quality assurance procedures during the manufacturing process; labeling regulations, which prohibit the promotion of products for unapproved or "off-label" uses and impose other restrictions on labeling; new FDA unique device identifier legislation which requires changes to labeling and packaging; the recently enacted Physician Payments Sunshine Act requiring the reporting of certain payments to health care practitioners made after August 1, 2013; and medical device reporting regulations, which require that manufacturers report to the FDA if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if it were to recur.
+These include: the QSR, which requires manufacturers to follow design, testing, control, documentation and other quality assurance procedures during the manufacturing process; labeling regulations, which prohibit the promotion of products for unapproved or "off-label" uses and impose other restrictions on labeling; new FDA unique device identifier legislation that requires changes to labeling and packaging; the Physician Payments Sunshine Act, which requires the reporting of certain payments to health care practitioners; and medical device reporting regulations, which require that manufacturers report to the FDA if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if it were to recur.
 The FDA has broad post-market and regulatory enforcement powers.
 We are subject to unannounced inspections by the FDA to determine our compliance with the QSR and other regulations.